rust-lang/rust/doc/tutorial.md

 `foo` to enable `warn`, `info` and `debug` logging for the module.

-Turned-off `log` statements impose minimal overhead on the code that contains them, so except in code that needs to be really, really fast, you should feel free to scatter around debug logging statements, and leave them in.
+Turned-off `log` statements impose minimal overhead on the code that contains them, because the arguments to `log` are evaluated lazily.
+So except in code that needs to be really, really fast, you should feel free to scatter around debug logging statements, and leave them in.